 What does CVM do with reports of side effects?

 When CVM receives reports of side effects from drug companies, veterinarians, or pet owners, the center’s scientists enter the information into an online database of adverse drug experiences.
 CVM scientists use the ADE database to make decisions about product safety which may include changes to the label or other regulatory actions.
 Updated labels help veterinarians use medications more safely and effectively in their patients.

 Veterinarians and pet owners aren’t required to report side effects to the drug company or CVM.
 However, the more complete the database, the better informed our scientists are when making product safety decisions.
 So please report medication side effects in your pet!

 Communication is Key

 All medications have risks and benefits.
-And while your veterinarian is the most qualified source of information about your pet’s medications and care, Client Information Sheets put helpful information right in your hand.
+While your veterinarian is the most qualified source of information about your pet’s medications and care, Client Information Sheets put helpful information right in your hand.
 When your veterinarian prescribes medication for your pet, ask if a Client Information Sheet is available.